Danielle Collins

-Danielle Rose Collins (born December 13, 1993) is an American professional tennis player.
-She has reached career-high WTA rankings of world No. 7 in singles and No. 79 in doubles.
+Danielle Rose Collins (born December 13, 1993) is an American inactive tennis player.
+She has career-high WTA rankings of No. 7 in singles and No. 79 in doubles.
 Collins has won four singles titles, including a WTA 1000 title at the 2024 Miami Open, and one doubles title.
 She contested a major singles final at the 2022 Australian Open.

 Collins played collegiate tennis at the University of Virginia and won the NCAA singles title twice, during her sophomore and senior years in 2014 and 2016.
 She finished her career with Virginia as the top-ranked collegiate player.
 Having first established herself on the WTA Tour when she reached the semifinals of the 2018 Miami Open as a qualifier, her breakthrough came at the 2019 Australian Open where she advanced to the semifinals, defeating world No. 2 Angelique Kerber en route.
 She won her first WTA Tour title in 2021 at the Palermo Ladies Open.
 She followed with an Australian Open final, and after initially announcing 2024 would mark her final season, Collins went on a run of form that included the Miami Open title.

-Early life
+Personal life

 Collins is the daughter of Walter and Cathy Collins.
-She is of Dutch descent on her mother’s side through her grandmother.
+She is of Dutch descent on her mother's side through her grandmother.

 Collins graduated from Northeast High School, St. Petersburg, Florida, in 2012.
 She trained at the Isla Del Sol Yacht & Country Club in St. Petersburg for six years and IMG Academy from 2010 to 2012.
 She was considered the No. 2 recruit of the class of 2012, and she received a scholarship from the University of Florida.

+Collins endured a persistent back injury in the end of the 2025 season and posted she will sit out the start of the 2026 season for her physical recovery.

+Career

-College career
+College years

 Collins played one season of college tennis for the Florida Gators, going 24–8 in singles.
 She then transferred to the University of Virginia.

-During her career with the Virginia Cavaliers, with a cumulative record of 101–20.
+During her career with the Virginia Cavaliers, Collins posted a cumulative record of 101–20.
 Named to the All-ACC first team in all three seasons, she helped Virginia win consecutive ACC Championships in 2014 and 2015.
 At the NCAA Championships, she became the first Cavalier to the win the singles title in 2014 and became the seventh two-time champion in 2016.
 She finished her college career in 2016 as the nation's top-ranked player and received the Honda Sports Award for tennis.

 Collins graduated from Virginia with a bachelor's degree in media studies and business.
 She returned to the University of Florida for graduate school to earn a master's degree in sports management in a program partnering with the WTA.

-Professional career

-2009–2012: ITF Tour
+2009–2012: ITF Circuit

 In 2009, Collins played her first events on the ITF Women's Circuit.
-She won her first ITF singles title in 2011.
+She won her first singles title in 2011.